suzyahyah/suzyahyah.github.io/_posts/2025-07-30-Thoughts-On-MCP2.0.md

 #### **What’s wrong with MCP**

-There’s nothing thaaaat wrong with MCP, I think people’s dissatisfaction with it just stems from the fact that it is not the final and complete solution of A2A protocol and so it falls below their expectation.
+There’s nothing that wrong with MCP, I think people’s dissatisfaction with it just stems from the fact that it is not the final and complete solution of A2A protocol and so it falls below their expectation.

-The basic concept exposes APIs to agents safely (and so Anthropic can have some predictability over the response signature), but if we wanted to use this in production, there’s a lot of things missing like the versioning for backward compatibility, guidelines on how to structure the data, separate fields for LLM agent vs display items, authentication, type checking …
+The basic concept exposes APIs to agents safely (and so Anthropic can have some predictability over the response signature), but if we wanted to use this in production, there’s a lot of things missing like the versioning for backward compatibility, guidelines on how to structure the data, separate fields for LLM agent vs display items, authentication, type checking … All the things that Software Engineers deal with when designing and working with APIs.

-...
-Although that’s all evolving and there are multiple frameworks building on top of MCP to bridge the gaps.
+MCP was announced in a "hobbyist" state - it is designed for quick uptake, and people extend the API contract if they need to.
+For instance, there are multiple frameworks building on top of MCP to bridge the gaps.
 For instance, FastMCP supports [HTTP authentication with JWT tokens](https://gofastmcp.com/servers/auth/verifiers), swag documentation via FastAPI and type checking via Pydantic.

-It’s all things that Software Engineers deal with when designing and working with APIs, but tech-bro and linkedin “builders” are just discovering, or may never need to worry about if they are just doing a weekend project.

-Which is probably why MCP was announced in a "hobbyist" state - it is designed for quick uptake, and people extend the API contract if they need to.

 <br>